openharmony/docs/en/application-dev/reference/apis/js-apis-nfcController.md

 # Standard NFC

-Implements Near-Field Communication (NFC).
+The **nfcController** module implements Near-Field Communication (NFC).

 > **NOTE**<br>
-> The initial APIs of this module are supported since API version 8.
+> The initial APIs of this module are supported since API version 7.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.

 ## **Modules to Import**